Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ├─ 📝 setup.py
 ```

 Start by creating a new folder for your plugin.
 In our case, we named it `pioreactor-relay-plugin`.
-This **main folder** will contain 4 important parts:
+This **top level folder** will contain 4 important parts:

 #### 1. A license text file, named `LICENSE.txt`